-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 At the White House, President Trump is asked if he is planning to waive the Jones Act for Puerto Rico.
 “We’re thinking about that,” he tells reporters.
 “But we have a lot of shippers and a lot of people that work in the shipping industry that don’t want the Jones Act lifted, and we have a lot of ships out there right now.”

-The Port of Mayaguez reopens for daylight operations, says the Pentagon.
+The Port of Mayagüez reopens for daylight operations, says the Pentagon.

 Thursday, September 28—Eight days after landfall